An image of a park bench

 What Benefit Zones is the City currently holding a Proposition 218 election for?

-Proposition 218 proceedings are currently underway for Benefit Zones 2 and 5.
-Benefit Zone 2 funds maintenance of roadside and median landscaping.
-Benefit Zone 5 funds City park maintenance.
+Proposition 218 proceedings are currently underway for Benefit Zones 4 and 5.
+Both Zones 4 and 5 fund maintenance of neighborhood parks.
 Neither of these Benefit Zones have an annual assessment escalator, so a Proposition 218 election is necessary to approve increases needed to keep up with increasing costs for maintenance and provide funding for improvements.
-Some property owners will receive a ballot for both Benefit Zones 2 & 5, while others will receive a ballot for only Benefit Zone 2.
-This will depend on which LMD Zone(s) your property was annexed into at the time of development.
+Which ballot a property owner receives will depend on which LMD Zone your property was annexed into at the time of development.

-For the notice sent to property owners that pay a Benefit Zone 2 assessment, click here.
+For the notice sent to property owners that pay a Benefit Zone 4 assessment, click here.

 What happens if I vote “Yes” or “No”?

-A “yes” vote means that you approve of the assessment increase for your Benefit Zone(s) to provide funding for the maintenance of landscaping and parks in your Benefit Zone(s).
+A “yes” vote means that you approve of the assessment increase for your Benefit Zone to provide funding for the maintenance of parks in your Benefit Zone.

-A “no” vote means that you do not approve of the assessment increase, and maintenance services in your Benefit Zone(s) may be cut back to align maintenance costs with available funding.
+A “no” vote means that you do not approve of the assessment increase, and maintenance services in your Benefit Zone may be cut back to align maintenance costs with available funding.
 Without proper maintenance, some of the landscaping may deteriorate, and park amenities will become more costly to replace in the future or may not be able to be replaced at all.

 When will the Proposition 218 election be held?

-Notices and ballots will be mailed to affected property owners by September 22, 2023.
-A public hearing on the election will be held at the Clovis City Council meeting on November 6, 2023, which is the deadline to return ballots.
-Signed and sealed ballots can be mailed to the attention of the City Clerk and must be received by 5:00 PM on November 6, 2023.
+Notices and ballots will be mailed to affected property owners by May 1, 2025.
+A public hearing on the election will be held at the Clovis City Council meeting on June 16, 2025, which is the deadline to return ballots.
+Signed and sealed ballots can be mailed to the attention of the City Clerk and must be received by 5:00 PM on June 16, 2025.
 They can also be hand-delivered at the public hearing prior to the close of the public input portion for the Proposition 218 election.
 Postage-paid return envelopes will be included with the ballots.

 How do I provide a written or verbal comment?

-Written comments may be submitted to the Clovis City Council any time prior to the end of the public hearing on November 6, 2023.
+Written comments may be submitted to the Clovis City Council any time prior to the end of the public hearing on June 16, 2025.
 Verbal comments may also be provided at that hearing.
 The public hearing will be held at the Clovis City Council Chambers (1033 Fifth Street, Clovis, CA 93612) at 6:00 PM.

 Who do I contact for more information?

-LMD Zone 2
+LMD Zone 4

 LMD Zone 5

-Proposed Assessment Increase for Landscape Maintenance District No. 1 (Benefit Zone 2)
+Proposed Assessment Increase for Landscape Maintenance District No. 1 (Benefit Zone 4)

-What is Landscape Maintenance District No. 1 (Benefit Zone 2)?
+What is Landscape Maintenance District No. 1?

 City of Clovis Landscape Maintenance District No. 1 (“LMD”) was established in 1985 to play a vital role in our communities by providing for the maintenance of our City’s roadway landscape, parks, and trails.
 The sustainability of the LMD is critical in helping to keep our neighborhoods attractive and safe.

 The services funded through the LMD provide for healthy and well-maintained neighborhood and City landscape, parks, and trail improvements.
-Routine landscape maintenance along City public roadways, parks, and trails such as mowing, weed abatement, trash, and debris pick-up, keep our neighborhoods properly maintained while increasing safety and plant health during years of drought.
+Routine landscape maintenance along City public roadways, parks, and trails – such as mowing, weed abatement, trash, and debris pick-up – keep our neighborhoods properly maintained while increasing safety and plant health during years of drought.
 Properly maintained parks and trails improve recreational opportunities for property owners and residents.

 Due to the varying degrees of public landscape and location of park and trail improvements, the City has created “Benefit Zones” within the LMD.
 Each Benefit Zone consists of territory which receives substantially the same degree of benefit from parks, landscape, and trail improvements.